sudotong/meteor-html5-api/README.md

    - lang : Language of the Voice *Required to set voice*
    - uri : A voice URI
  - setVoice : accepts string as the *lang* from getVoices function
+ - setVoiceByUri : accepts string as the *uri* from getVoices function

 ----------
 ### Vibration